MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/display/supporting-caso.md

 ## The pre-CASO performance issue

-Starting in Windows 8.1 (WDDM 1.3), in multi-adapter configurations such as [hybrid systems](using-cross-adapter-resources-in-a-hybrid-system.md), games and other GPU-intensive apps go through the multi-adapter presentation path, for emulated full screen exclusive (eFSE) or windowed-flip modes, in the D3D9 and DXGI runtimes.
-This is where all of the rendering work is done on a render adapter (typically the more performant GPU), and then two copies are done to get the contents to the display adapter (typically the integrated, power-saving GPU) for scanning-out to the display:
+Starting in Windows 8.1 (WDDM 1.3), on multi-adapter configurations such as [hybrid systems](using-cross-adapter-resources-in-a-hybrid-system.md), D3D9 and DXGI applications can utilize the cross-adapter presentation support.
+This is where the rendering is done on a render adapter (typically the discrete GPU), and then two copies are done to get the contents to the display adapter (typically the integrated GPU) for scanning-out to the display.

-* Copy 1: from the render adapter surface to a cross-adapter surface
+* Copy 1: from the render adapter resource to a cross-adapter resource
-* Copy 2: from the cross-adapter surface to the display adapter surface for scan out
+* Copy 2: from the cross-adapter resource to the display adapter resource

-This limits the performance of apps, especially if it is a low-latency app configured to a maximum frame latency of 1, where the cost of the copies is pronounced due to lack of GPU engine parallelism.
+These copies can limit the performance of apps, especially for those optimized for low-latency.

-## Using CASO to optimize presents
+## Using CASO to optimize flip presentation model

-Starting in Windows Server 2022 (WDDM 2.9), drivers can declare support for the appropriate cross-adapter resource, allowing the system's presentation stack to optimize multi-adapter cross-adapter presents.
+Starting in Windows Server 2022 (WDDM 2.9), drivers can declare support for the appropriate cross-adapter resource tier, allowing the system's presentation stack to optimize  cross-adapter presents.
 Drivers are required to declare support for this feature based on its own adapter capability, regardless of device configuration, such that the feature value scales across all applicable hardware configurations, including but not limited to, a single GPU device with dynamic attaching of additional external GPUs.

 If the display adapter supports CASO, the system will only undergo the first copy from render adapter surface to cross-adapter surface, and then scan out from the cross-adapter surface directly, resulting in reduced processing, bandwidth, power and latency.

-The CASO feature is implemented for the DXGI runtime.
-Implementing this feature to the D3D9 runtime will be considered for a future OS release.
+The CASO feature is implemented for the DXGI runtime for the flip presentation model.

 ## DDI changes and additions for CASO